 Fear of Heights

-A fear of heights can be a useful thing; it helps us to stay safe
+A fear of heights is a useful thing; it helps us to stay safe

 If you’re standing too close to the edge of a cliff, your natural fear of heights will kick in and your subconscious mind will make you move away from the edge to a safer place.
 This is your ‘fight or flight’ response working correctly to keep you safe.

-If you’re climbing a ladder or maybe walking across a footbridge, realistically, you know that as long as you’re careful, you’ll be reasonably safe.
-However, sometimes your natural fear response can become exaggerated and your subconscious mind sends messages to the rest of your body to respond to the situation as if you were facing a real imminent danger or threat.
+If you’re climbing a ladder or walking across a footbridge, logically, you know that as long as you’re careful, you’ll be reasonably safe.
+However, sometimes your natural fear response becomes exaggerated and your subconscious mind sends messages to the rest of your body to respond to the situation as if you were facing a real imminent danger or threat.
 Because fear is a response which we learn through experience, the good news is that it can be unlearned.

 The most effective therapy for you depends on your individual situation.
-Many people have found hypnotherapy helpful for addressing fear of heights and talking with someone who is impartial and non-judgmental can help you to overcome your fears.
-Working with your subconscious mind, relaxation and anxiety release techniques can be taught which will enable you to learn a new calmer way of responding and leave the fear in the past.
+Many people have found Hypnotherapy helpful for addressing a fear of heights and talking with someone who is impartial and non-jugdmental can help you to overcome your fears.
+Working with your subconscious mind, relaxation and anxiety release techniques can be taught which will enable you to learn a new calmer way of responding and leave your fear of heights in the past.